 In a New York Times article: “Reinventing Date Night for Long-Married Couples” studies found that just spending time together is not enough for relationship satisfaction.
 Brain and behavior scientists report that ideally couples need to spend time together around novel and different experiences.
 “New experiences activate the brain’s reward system, flooding it with dopamine and norepinephrine-which are the same brain circuits that are ignited in early romantic love”.
 In an experiment comparing 1) Couples spending 90 minutes per week doing pleasant and familiar activities 2) Couples spending 90 minutes on “exciting” activities that they did not typically do like plays, concerts, hiking and dancing 3) No particular activity, the findings were interesting.
 Couples that participated in “exciting” date nights showed a significantly greater increase in marital satisfaction.

-In our Marriage Prep 101 Workshops, we emphasize the importance of protecting your fun and romantic times from conflict.
-If you go on a date with your partner, and one of you brings up an area of conflict, we recommend that you “Protect your fun time from conflict”.
+If you go on a date with your partner, and one of you brings up an area of conflict, I recommend that you try to “Protect your fun time from conflict”.
 Discuss this approach ahead of time.
 When one of you starts an argument, the other can remind, “Let’s protect our fun time from conflict”.
 Agree to discuss the issue or problem in the morning over breakfast.
 Then take advantage of the opportunity to go out and just enjoy each other’s company.

 How important is FUN in your relationships?
 What do you do for fun together?
 Please join me in making FUN be a bigger priority in your life.